microsoft/language-server-protocol/_specifications/lsp/3.18/specification.md

 	export const ContentModified: integer = -32801;

 	/**
-	 * The client has canceled a request and a server as detected
+	 * The client has canceled a request and a server has detected
 	 * the cancel.
 	 */
 	export const RequestCancelled: integer = -32800;